aaguiare/ih_datamadpt0923_project_m1/README.md

 🥤**Usage**

-At the execution of pipeline with main.py, the user must input through argparse the service that he is interested in ('bicimad or bicipark, as "-p" or "--service") and the place of interest where he is situated (as -t or "--title"), to give the nearest station to him, as well as total distance, a visual map with the position of both points and specific CSV.
+At the execution of pipeline with main.py, the user must input through argparse the service that he is interested in ('bicimad or bicipark, as "-p" or "--service") and the place of interest where he is situated (as -t or "--title").

+The output will be the following:

+- A string with the nearest station to him, total distance and the availability of free bases and bikes in each stations in real-time with the API connection for Bicimad input; in Bicipark case, the result comes from the given CSV.
+- A visual map with the position of both points (in the folder output) and a line of correlation.
+- A CSV file (in the folder output) indicating th nearest stations with free bases and bikes available.
+In the case of Bicimad inputs, the results are in real-time; in Bicipark case, the result comes from the given CSV.

+In case the user defines the location as "All", the out put will be as it follows:

-Additionally, the user can define the location "All" which will create a CSV with the list of places of interest with the nearest stations from the services of choice and the distance, as well as a visual map including all the places of interest in Madrid with all the existing stations.
+- A CSV file with the list of places of interest aligned with the calculated nerest stations from the services of choice,  the distance from each point and the availability of free bases and bikes in each stations in real-time with the API connection (for Bicimad, Bicipark is static data from CSV)
+- A visual map including all the places of interest in Madrid with all the existing stations (depending on the service choice, Bicimad or Bicipark).

 🔧**Configuration**